VaghesanSundaram/wordCATch/README.md

 - Charming pixel art
 - Extremely lovable cat
 - Celebratory messages for clearing each level
-- tLeaderboard that shows past scores
+- Leaderboard that shows past scores

 # Built With